packit/dist-git-to-source-git/README.md

 In this case though, the starting point is dist-git itself, so a few things need to be done differently.

-_Note:_ things bellow were done on git.centos.org/rpms/rpm.
+_Note:_ things below were done on git.centos.org/rpms/rpm.

 ## Intermezzo: what should happen to all the patches?